Senate OKs landmark gun violence bill, House passage is next

 The Senate vote on final passage was 65-33.
 A cluster of House Democrats who watched the vote in the chamber’s rear included Rep. Lucy McBath, D-Ga., whose 17-year old son was shot to death in 2012 by a man complaining his music was too loud.

 In the key roll call hours earlier, senators voted 65-34 to end a filibuster by conservative GOP senators.
 That was five more than the 60-vote threshold needed.
-The House planned to vote on the measure Friday and approval seemed certain.
+The House planned to vote Friday and approval seemed certain.

 On both votes, 15 Senate Republicans joined all 50 Democrats, including their two allied independents, in backing the legislation.